stnolting/neoTRNG/README.md

 [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32), where the neoTRNG is implemented as a default processor SoC module.

-:warning: **WARNING!
-It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
-Hence, there is no guarantee at all the neoTRNG provides _perfect_ or _cryptographically secure_ random numbers!
-Furthermore, there is no tampering detection mechanism available to check the integrity of the provided random numbers!**
+:warning: **WARNING! :warning: It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
+Hence, there is no guarantee at all the neoTRNG provides _perfect_ or even _cryptographically secure_ random numbers!
+Furthermore, there is no tampering detection mechanism available yet to check the integrity of the provided random numbers!**

-:loudspeaker: Feedback from the community is highly appreciated!
+:loudspeaker: This is an ongoing research project.
+Feedback from the community (for example regarding any kind of optimization proposals) is highly appreciated! :wink:

 **Key features**